 Responsibility for our community

-It has been very important to us as a company to support the wider humanitarian efforts and we are immensely proud of all the work our colleagues are doing, as well as volunteering personal time, to support the people of Ukraine.
+It has been very important to us as a company to support wider humanitarian efforts and we are immensely proud of all the work our colleagues are doing, as well as volunteering personal time to support people affected by conflict and extreme weather conditions.

 RWS Scholarship Programme with The University of Manchester (UK)